paxdotdev/docs/pages/intro-priorities-and-prior-art.md

 Further, Pax’s layout engine renders in “design tool coordinates,” the same coordinate space as a tool like Photoshop or Figma.
 You can imagine a visual tool statically opening a Pax codebase, performing visual edits, and persisting those edits as source code — all while offering a Figma-like (or Flash-like) creative experience.

-We call this principle “designability.”[1]
+We call this principle “designability.”
+[Read more about designability](/reference/designability).

 <br />
 <br />